akka/akka/akka-docs/src/main/paradox/scala/logging.md

 ```

 You need to enable the Slf4jLogger in the `loggers` element in
-the <!-- FIXME: More than one link target with name configuration in path Some(/scala/logging.rst) --> configuration.
+the @ref:[configuration](general/configuration.md).
 Here you can also define the log level of the event bus.
 More fine grained log levels can be defined in the configuration of the SLF4J backend
 (e.g. logback.xml).
 You should also define `akka.event.slf4j.Slf4jLoggingFilter` in
 the `logging-filter` configuration property.
 It will filter the log events using the backend